cl-fui/subtext/README.md

 SubText is a Lispy, mostly-text-based user interface.

-SubText 'entangles' CL code with arbitrary pieces of text, enabling simple, flexible, and familiar ad-hoc user interfaces (combined with an Emacs-inspired keyboard interface).
-The entangled text/code entities (referred to as 'subtexts') can bind keys, modify text, or run arbitrary code.
+SubText 'entangles' CLOS objects with arbitrary pieces of text, enabling simple, flexible, and familiar ad-hoc user interfaces.
+These entangled text/code entities (referred to as `'contexts'`) can bind keys, modify text, or run arbitrary code.

+Contexts provide the setting for user interactions within the bounds of their range of text.
+They can bind keys, accept mouse input, change the text at will, or even execute arbitrary code.
+The class hierarchy of contexts, together with the runtime placement in other contexts provides useful defaults.

+SubText provides the plumbing connecting the contexts to the GTK environment.

 ## Demo and Screenshot